Crompulence/CPL_APP_OPENFOAM/README.md

     mpiexec -n 4 CPLIcoFoam : -n 16 ./MD

-where they have a shared `MPI_COMM_WORLD`, which we will call the "shared" paradigm of coupling (as opposed to the distinct paradigm where both codes are started individually and join together using the not always functional `MPI_Open_port` and `MPI_Comm_accept` style linking to create an intercommunicator between the `MPI_COMM_WORLD` intracommunicators of both codes).
-The sharing of `MPI_COMM_WORLD` means that any use of `MPI_COMM_WORLD` in any MPI communications will now cause errors or deadlock in the coupled code, so these have to be replaced with a local comm.
+where they have a shared `MPI_COMM_WORLD`, which we will call the "shared" paradigm of coupling.
+This is as opposed to the distinct paradigm where both codes are started individually and join together.
+The distinct paradigm relies on the ((not always functional) `MPI_Open_port` and `MPI_Comm_accept` linking to create an intercommunicator between the `MPI_COMM_WORLD` intracommunicators of both codes.
+The sharing of `MPI_COMM_WORLD` in shared coupling means that any use of `MPI_COMM_WORLD` in any MPI communications will now cause errors or deadlock in the coupled code, so these have to be replaced with a local comm (i.e. a CFD_WORLD_COMM).
 Patching Pstream, the location where all MPI communication is contained, is the easiest way to do that for OpenFOAM.
-The steps are as follows (given in general terms to account for future OpenFOAM changes but specifically done for v2112 in the current patch.
+The steps are as follows (given in general terms to account for future OpenFOAM changes but specifically done up to v2112).

 The Pstream which is used can be replaced for all codes using `LD_LIBRARY_PATH`, it goes from version in